What is Bangladesh’s Jamaat-e-Islami party? Could it lead the country next?

 Litmus test for foreign ties

-It is for these reasons that the forthcoming election – and how the Jamaat performs in it – could also prove to be a litmus test for Bangladesh’s relations with neighbouring countries, mainly India and Pakistan.
+It is for these reasons that the forthcoming election – and how the Jamaat performs – could also prove to be a litmus test for Bangladesh’s relations with neighbouring countries, mainly India and Pakistan.

 Kean of the International Crisis Group warned that a Jamaat-led government would face greater difficulty in resetting relations with India than an administration headed by the BNP following Hasina’s fall, which has strained Dhaka–New Delhi ties.